HexRift/Hex-Status/README.md

 ---

-## 📢 Wallace - Now Publicly Available
+## 📢 While - Now Publicly Available
 while this is now publicly available for free.
 However, it is still under copyright, and you cannot claim it as your own work.